 Teams: Los Angeles Dodgers, Los Angeles Dodgers, Brooklyn Dodgers

-George James Parros is a retired American ice hockey player, who played nine seasons in the National Hockey League.
-He was known on the ice as an enforcer.
-He was part of the 2007 Stanley Cup winning Anaheim Ducks.
-He currently works as a studio hockey analyst for Sportsnet. ...more on Wikipedia
+George James Parros (born December 29, 1979) is a retired American ice hockey player, who played nine seasons in the National Hockey League.
+He currently serves as the Head of the Department of Player Safety for the National Hockey League.
+His primary role on the ice was one of an enforcer.
+Parros was part of the 2007 Stanley Cup winning Anaheim Ducks. ...more on Wikipedia